Phone Numbers and Websites

 The snow removal policy adopted by the City Council states, “snow placed in driveways by City plows is the responsibility of the property owner to remove.
 Snow from a private driveway may not be placed on or pushed across a City street”.

 These ordinances are for the safety of all Windsor Heights citizens and will be strictly enforced.

 Towing from Private Property

 - 52.02 AUTHORITY TO TAKE POSSESSION OF ABANDONED VEHICLES.
 A police authority, upon the authority’s own initiative or upon the request of any other authority having the duties of control of highways or traffic, shall take into custody an abandoned vehicle on public property and may take into custody any abandoned vehicle on private property.
 The police authority may employ its own personnel, equipment, and facilities or hire a private entity, equipment, and facilities for the purpose of removing, preserving, storing, or disposing of abandoned vehicles.
 A property owner or other person in control of private property may employ a private entity which is a garage keeper to dispose of an abandoned vehicle, and the private entity may take into custody the abandoned vehicle without a police authority’s initiative.
 If a police authority employs a private entity to dispose of abandoned vehicles, the police authority shall provide the private entity with the names and addresses of the registered owners, all lienholders of record, and any other known claimant to the vehicle or the personal property found in the vehicle.

 Windsor Heights Dog Park

 The new park is open and ready for everyone to use with their favorite dog!
-The park is located south of Colby Park and I-235, adjacent to the trail and Budget Storage.
+The park is located south of Colby Park and I-235.
 For the best access, a person should park at Colby Park, (6900 School Street) and walk on the trail south.
 For complete rules and regulations, please click here.